Kazhuu/movelister/README.md

 * When generating multiple Details for different views named ranges are only valid for the previous generated Details sheet.
 Previous named ranges are all deleted.
-* When giving Actions to Master List with the same name.
-Action lines are copied in Overview sheet but are unique in Details sheet.
-Actions with the same name should only be generated once in Overview sheet too, not copied.
 * Details sheet is missing coloring on some columns when entering result data.
     This is because conditional formatting is places by hand and not programmatically when Details sheet is generated.